unitn-sml/wmi-pa/README.md

   --cxx CXX             C++ compiler to use (default: g++)
 ```

-E.g., for using the latest `SAE4WMI` enumeration algorithm [4], you should install
+E.g., for using the latest `SAE4WMI` enumeration algorithm [4], install
 the [MathSAT5 SMT-solver](https://mathsat.fbk.eu/) API.
-For an exact integration backend, you should install the [LattE integrale](https://github.com/latte-int/latte/) library.
+For an exact integration backend, install the [LattE integrale](https://github.com/latte-int/latte/) library.

 To install these requirements, you can run: